alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 <img src="Output/Figures/After_Annotation.png">
 </center>

 It's important to note that sometimes genomes are not as well-annotated as you want them to be.
-A gene may not have an associated transcript annotation, or maybe the annotation for a particular gene doesn't look quite right.
+A genomic region may not have any associated transcript annotations, or maybe the annotation for a particular gene doesn't look quite right.
 For example, the transcript for OsPSY5 (Os11t0600600-01) contains a single exon.
 When we compare this annotation to the Kitaake OsPSY5 transcript (OsKitaake11g189000), this seems to be inaccurate.

 <center>
 <img src="Output/Figures/Nipponbare_OsPSY5.png">